The best cheap renters insurance in Montana comes from Travelers at an average cost of $11 per month.

 - Identity theft protection: Pays for costs associated with having your identity stolen, such as legal fees or lost wages due to time spent dealing with the issue.

 - Extended liability: Boosts your liability coverage beyond typical levels, which protects you in case you're sued.

 - Valuable items coverage: Increased coverage for valuable items like jewelry or musical instruments, which often have limited coverage under typical policies.

-In addition, all the companies we looked at offered all of the following standard coverages.
+In addition, all the companies we looked at offer all of the following standard coverages.
 If an insurance company you're looking at is missing any of these, consider that a red flag and try another company if you can.

 - Personal property coverage: Pays to repair or replace property that is stolen, damaged or destroyed due to a covered peril.